 Why sales and communication should speak the same language?
 Discover what a communication funnel is and start building the Tower of Babel.

-However, marketing professionals also use another one, just as essential, but less known: communication funnel.
+However, they also use another term, just as essential, but far less known: the communication funnel.

 - What are the similarities and differences between a sales funnel and a communication funnel?